Broadway Show Etiquette

 Always wait till after the song is over to clap.

-Last but not least, wait till the curtain call is over to leave.
+Last but not least, wait till the curtain call is over to leave any Broadway Show.
 It is respectful to all the performers that you are acknowledging their performances by applauding after the show.
 Standing ovations are entirely up to you, and should be a reflection of a show that moves or wows you.